tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/hdinsightspark/index.md

 # Azure HDInsight Spark - Remote Job Submission REST API

 Use these APIs to submit remote job to HDInsight Spark clusters.
 All task operations conform to the HTTP/1.1 protocol.
-Please make sure you are authenticating with the Spark cluster management endpoint using HTTP basic authentication with your Spark administrator credentials.
+Make sure you are authenticating with the Spark cluster management endpoint using HTTP basic authentication with your Spark administrator credentials.

 ## REST Operation Groups